dhoover103/airgapped-operator/README.md

  1) uses Ansible
  2) passes an environment variable as the image used by the deployment

-# What to look for

-In the tasks/main.yaml, all images use
+## Update your Ansible operator

+Make sure your role is using enviroment variables for images instead of hard-coded or regular variables.

             containers:
             - name: mongodb
               image: "{{ lookup('env','RELATED_IMAGE_DB') | quote }}"

-to reference images.
+NOTE: Your environment variables need to follow the RELATED_IMAGE_<identifier> format, as there is code looking for this pattern.

+Build your updated operator image.

-These environment variables are then defined and set to a default value in the operator.yaml:
+Define the environment variables in the operator container.
+In the CSV and operator.yaml, declare the variable and set to a default value.

           env:
             - name: RELATED_IMAGE_DB